#include <sys/stream.h> #include <sys/ddi.h>bufcall_id_t qbufcall(queue_t *q, size_t size, uint_t pri, void*funcvoid *arg, void *arg);

 The qbufcall() function is tailored to be used with the enhanced STREAMS framework interface, which is based on the concept of perimeters.
 (See mt-streams(9F).) qbufcall() schedules the specified function to execute after entering the perimeters associated with the queue passed in as the first parameter to qbufcall().
 All outstanding timeouts and bufcalls must be cancelled (using, respectively, quntimeout(9F) and qunbufcall(9F)) before a driver close routine can block and before the close routine calls qprocsoff(9F).

-The qbufcall() function can be called from user, interrupt, or kernel context.
+qbufcall() can be called from user or interrupt context.